kenton-steiner18/Calculator/README.md

 - Pair programmed the CSS styling of the Calculator in the web browser with Sunny.
 - Added a backspace (DEL) button functionality
 ###### Tony Su
+- Fixed some bugs in the memory feature.
+- Updated evaluateExpression to deal with the divided by zero case.
+- Added precentage feature, with cooresponding buttons.
+- writing the testing plan.
 ###### Raphael Huang
 - Wrote some part of the addListeners function
 - Added the memorya memory feature, with corresponding buttons.